Gnus Home

 2.6 IDNA

 The message-use-idna variable control whether IDNA is used.
-If the variable is nil no IDNA encoding will ever happen, if it is set to the symbol ask the user will be queried (the default), and if set to t IDNA encoding happens automatically.
+If the variable is nil no IDNA encoding will ever happen, if it is set to the symbol ask the user will be queried, and if set to t (which is the default if IDNA is fully available) IDNA encoding happens automatically.

 If you want to experiment with the IDNA encoding, you can invoke M-x message-idna-to-ascii-rhs RET in the message buffer to have the non-ASCII domain names encoded while you edit the message.